MinkyoungP/core-relief-marketing-ops-case/docs/03_contribution-analysis.md

 # Contribution Analysis

 ## 1. Objective
-This analysis looks at how revenue and contribution margin differ across customer segments, with the goal of understanding which segments are actually driving profitability.
+This analysis looks at how revenue and contribution margin differ across customer segments.

-While revenue is often used as the primary performance metric, it doesn’t always reflect how efficient the marketing spend is.
+Usually, performance is judged based on revenue, but that doesn’t always tell the full story.
-For that reason, this analysis focuses on contribution margin to get a clearer view of true performance.
+So here, I focused more on contribution margin to understand how efficient each segment actually is from a cost perspective.

 ---

 ## 2. Business Question
-This analysis is built around a few key questions:
+The main questions I wanted to answer were:

-- Which customer segment generates the highest contribution margin?
+- Which customer segments are actually driving the most profit?
 - How does contribution margin compare to revenue across segments?
-- Do the segments that drive the most revenue also drive the most profit?
+- Do high-revenue segments also turn out to be the most profitable?

 ---

 ## 3. Methodology
-The analysis was conducted using aggregated data at the customer segment level.
+The analysis was done using aggregated data by customer segment.

-The key metrics used were:
+I used the following metrics:

 - Revenue
 - Marketing Cost